webtorrent/torrent-discovery/README.md

 ## features

 - simple API
-- find peers from trackers, DHT and LSD
+- find peers from trackers, DHT, and LSD
 - automatically announces, so other peers can discover us
 - can start finding peers with just an info hash, before full metadata is available